 This dish is super quick and easy to put together (It took me about 10 minutes with prep included!) and will pair nicely with almost any main course you serve it with.
-The flavor profile here leans towards Italian, but that doesn’t mean you have to serve with other Italian fare.
+The flavor profile here leans towards Italian, but that doesn’t mean you have to serve it with other Italian dishes.

 Questions About Chickpeas

-Over the last eleven years of food blogging, I’ve gotten many question about chickpeas in general.
+Over the last eleven years of food blogging, I’ve gotten many questions about chickpeas in general.
 And if you google chickpeas, you’ll see that many folks have the same questions that have been asked here of me.
 So I’ll address some of them here.